Duet3D/wiki-content/User_manual/RepRapFirmware/Events.md

 # Introduction

 Prior to RRF 3.4, conditions that now trigger an event on a mainboard were handled in a range of ways, depending on the issue.
 Similar conditions on CAN-FD connected expansion boards did not cause the same handling to be invoked.
 The event system is designed to unify the handling of these (often erroneous) conditions across Duet 2 and Duet3 mainboards, and CAN-FD expansion boards.

-*Note that the event system is still under development.*

 *In the case of a heater fault the heater is turned off before the event is raised, **so a faulty heater is aways turned off***